Adrian-DeLaCruz335/osticket-prereqs/README.md

 </p>
 <p>
-4. Here we registered PHP from within IIS </p> This step connects IIS(the web server) to the PHP interpreter so it knows how to process PHP files.
+4. In this step, PHP was configured in IIS so the web server can communicate with the PHP interpreter.
+This allows PHP scripts, which osTicket relies on, to run properly.
 </p>
 </p>
 <br />